 Suddenly a great company of the heavenly host appeared with the angel, praising God and saying, “Glory to God in the highest heaven, and on earth peace to those on whom His favor rests.”Luke 2v13-14

-I remember being sat in a carol service when I was a student listening to one of those rare sermons that stays with you forever.
-The passage was Luke 2, about the Shepherds being visited by the Angels.
+I remember being sat in a carol service when I was a student listening to one of those rare sermons that stay with you forever.
+The passage was Luke 2, about the shepherds being visited by the angels.
 But Mark didn’t focus on the Shepherds.
-Instead, he talked about how the Shepherds were faced with a HOST of Angels talking about peace.
+Instead, he talked about how the shepherds were faced with a HOST of angels talking about peace.

 Eirēnē or Shalom